nervosnetwork/ckb/rpc/README.md

 #### Fields

-`CellInfo` is a JSON object with following fields.
+`CellInfo` is a JSON object with the following fields.

 *   `output`: [`CellOutput`](#type-celloutput) - Cell fields appears in the transaction `outputs` array.